 Whisk the egg, buttermilk, and vanilla extra in a medium bowl or large measuring cup.
 Gradually add to the dry mixture about a third at a time and fold into dry ingredients.
 You don't want to over mix and it's okay if there are still some small lumps in the batter when done.

 Once the cherry mixture has thickened with the cornstarch, drop the topping in about 2 Tablespoon size scoops on top.
-I use my large Pampered Chef scoop for this.
+I use my (affiliate link)large Pampered Chef scoop for this.
 The batter will drop down into the hot fruit filling and that is fine.

 Sprinkle some demerara sugar (course raw sugar) on top of the scoops of cobbler topping if desired.